-Table 32.
+Table 39.
 MST port status information

-Field Description Auto Calculated Port Path Cost Indicates whether the path cost is automatically calculated (Enabled) or not (Disabled).
+Field Description Operational Port Path Cost Indicates the operational path cost that is based on the link speed of the port if the configured value for Port Path Cost is zero.
+Auto Calculated Port Path Cost Indicates whether the path cost is automatically calculated (Enabled) or not (Disabled).
 Path cost is calculated based on the link speed of the port if the configured value for Port Path Cost is zero.
 Port ID The port identifier for the specified port within the selected MST instance.
 It is made up from the port priority and the interface number of the port.
 Port Up Time Since Counters Last Cleared The time since the counters were last cleared, displayed in days, hours, minutes, and seconds.
 Port Mode The Spanning Tree Protocol administrative mode that is associated with the port or port channel.
 The option is Enable or Disable.
 Port Forwarding State The current STP state of a port.
 If enabled, the port state determines what forwarding action is taken on traffic.
 The options are as follows: Disabled.
 STP is currently disabled on the port.
 The port forwards traffic while learning MAC addresses.
-Discarding.
+Blocking.
 The port is currently blocked.
 The port cannot forward traffic nor can it learn MAC addresses.
-Manual Forwarding.
-STP is currently disabled on the port.
-The port forwards traffic while learning MAC addresses.
+Listening.
+The port is currently in listening mode.
+The port cannot forward traffic nor can it learn MAC addresses.
 Learning.
 The port is currently in the learning mode.
 The port cannot forward traffic.
 However, it can learn new MAC addresses.
 Forwarding.
 The port is currently in the forwarding mode.
 The port can forward traffic and learn new MAC addresses.
 Port Role Each MST bridge port that is enabled is assigned a port role for each spanning tree.
-The port role can be Root, Designated, Alternate, Backup, Master, or Disabled.
+The port role can be Root Port, Designated Port, Alternate Port, Backup Port, Master Port, or Disabled Port.
 Designated Root The root bridge for the selected MST instance.
 It is made up using the bridge priority and the base MAC address of the bridge.
-Designated Cost The cost of the port participating in the STP topology.
-Ports with a lower cost are less likely to be blocked if STP detects loops.
-Designated Bridge The bridge identifier of the bridge with the designated port.
-It is made up using the bridge priority and the base MAC address of the bridge.
-Designated Port The port identifier on the designated bridge that offers the lowest cost to the LAN.
-It is made up from the port priority and the interface number of the port.